ordina-jworks/ordina-jworks.github.io/_posts/2017-10-11-Stairway-To-Health.md

 After we defined our model / schema of our logs, it was simply adding an endpoint to our express router and our first feature was ready.
 Well not exactly, we needed to trigger an event to refresh the data on our dashboard, but we'll get back to this later.

 **The Dashboard**<br>
-Since we created an angular(4) application, we took advantage of the great features of angular-cli which makes it really easy to get a new project up and running and generate new components, services and much more.
-We started working on our dashboard that shows some building icons with the total counts per day, week and total, added a nice graph below to show an overview of the competition during the event.After adding the Proximus styles and importing the highcharts library from npm, the most important part of the application started to take shape.
+Since we created an Angular(4) application, we took advantage of the great features of angular-cli which makes it really easy to get a new project up and running and generate new components, services and much more.
+We started by adding all the components needed for the application and adding the Proximus styling to the project.
+After that we imported the Highcharts library from NPM to first make the charts on the homepage and later on making the charts for the detailed views.
+Finally after adding all the charts we started on adding the different languages to the application.
+Here we got our biggest 'lesson learned', it is much faster to start with I18N then to end with it.
+One of the major time resuming tasks here was getting all the translations for the text from other sources.

-In the mean time we started to get an idea on how to model our data to display it in the charts, since we got it running with some mock data in the frontend.
+In the mean time we started to get an idea on how to model our data to display it in the charts, since we got it first running with some mock data in the frontend for easier development.
 Thus we were able to start implementing our dashboard api endpoints.

 **Mongo Aggregates**<br>
 So for displaying the daily, weekly and total counts below the buildings, we had to get this data from the database, keeping in mind that we would have to iterate over millions of sensor logs (at the time of writing this blogpost 1.4 million over 4 months).
 We had to make sure it was performant.
 This is where the mongo aggregates come in handy.
 In stead of (say) looping over the results and adding them up, we let mongo take care of this with the '$sum' operator which in code looks like the following: